pbanj/Fet-1/README.md

 Because of the cost of flexible pcbs and having them assembled for you(if you don’t want to hand assemble), I have also created Bobafet; a little 10mmX10mm pcb to achieve the same task.
 Each board is technically 2 boards, JLCPCB wont assemble anything under 10x10mm so it's partially drilled in half so it still only counts as one.
+Panel is 5x5, and there are already edge rails and tooling holes.

 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/bobafet/bobafet-3D-top.png)
 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/bobafet/bobafettop.png)